The Dunrobin Castle in Scotland is one of those fairy-tale looking places surrounded by a beautiful garden.

-The visit starts with the interior of Dunrobin castle.
+The visit starts with the interior of Dunrobin Castle.
 You get to have a look at the dining room, music room, and the beautiful library with wood panels.

 Please note that the visit is a little bit of a labyrinth with many stairs.

-Dunrobin Castle Garden
+Dunrobin Castle Gardens

 Many comments on the Internet state that the gardens are not what they used to be.
 I have no point of comparison.
 All I can say was that it was enjoyable to walk around.

-I arrived late in the afternoon so I did not see the falconry display.
+I arrived late in the afternoon, so I did not see the falconry display.
 Comments on the Internet are generally good.
 The show is included in the entry.
 You can see pictures of the show on Debi Bradford wesbite.

 There is also a museum on the ground.
 It was closed when I visited.
 From what I read, don't go inside if you are an animal lover as it is filled with dead stuffed animals (shot by the family on safari).